bcgov/jag-lcrb-carla-public/openshift/README.md

 ```
 , and follow the instructions.

 Note that the script will stop mid-way through.
 Ensure builds are complete in the tools project.
 Also, cllc-public may hang without error.
 This is likely due to insufficient resources in your local.

+IMPORTANT: Sometimes cllc-public will fail while trying to build its image.
+The error will say that npm install failed.
+This is due to npm timing out.
+To fix this resources must be increased.
+Try increasing requested CPU to 2 cores and RAM to 2 GB.

 All of the builds should start automatically as their dependencies are available, starting with builds with only docker image and source dependencies.